garmartirosy/profile/prep/sql/duckdb/README.md

 # DuckDB

-We've also output [DuckDB parquet files from USEEIO](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/useeio) - dev by Satyabrat
+Learn about our [Parquet DuckDB from USEEIO data](../../../impacts/useeio/parquet) and [view related python in the GitHub repo](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/useeio/parquet) - dev by Satyabrat
 <!-- When readme added: [DuckDB parquet files from USEEIO](../../../impacts/useeio) -->

 ## From Exiobase .csv files